uds-lsv/surprisal-toolkit/README.md

 2. From the command line, navigate to folder *surprisal-toolkit*.

-3. Run `ng build --configuration production --build-optimizer`.
+3. *Optional.* (If needed to re-compile `dist/` after changes.
+Otherwise, skip.)
+Run `ng build --configuration production --build-optimizer`.

     *(This creates the `dist/` folder in the Angular project directory, from which the Flask backend renders the built files.)*